jpollock/local-addon-ai-site-builder/docs/USER_GUIDE.md

 # AI Site Builder User Guide

-A comprehensive guide to using the AI Site Builder addon for Local by Flywheel.
+A comprehensive guide to using the AI Site Builder addon for Local by WP Engine.

 ## Table of Contents